 The committee has not adopted a formal policy governing the timing of equity awards.
-However, we have generally made awards to officers and directors shortly after the issuance of our annual earnings report, and we expect to continue this practice.
-We intend to make director awards on or around the date of the company's annual meeting of shareholders and to make officer awards during the first quarter of the fiscal year.
+However, we have generally made awards to officers in the first quarter of the fiscal year, and we expect to continue this practice.

 TAX CONSIDERATIONS

 Section 162(m) of the Internal Revenue Code generally places a limit of \$1 million on the compensation that a publicly held corporation may deduct with respect to its CEO and its three next most highly paid executive officers other than the CFO.
 Regulations under Internal Revenue Code section 162(m) provide that awards will be considered "performance-based compensation" exempt from the \$1 million limit under section 162(m) if, among other requirements: (i) the awards are payable solely on account of shareholder-approved performance goals having been satisfied; (ii) the method of computing the amount payable upon satisfaction of the performance goals is stated in an objective formula; and (iii) the objective formula precludes discretion to increase the amount payable upon satisfaction of the goal, although discretion to adjust awards downward is permitted.
 We generally attempt to structure our incentive awards to executives so that they qualify as exempt performance-based compensation under section 162(m).
 Nevertheless, the Compensation Committee reserves the discretion to award compensation that is not deductible for federal income tax purposes if it determines that doing so is appropriate in light of the company's compensation policies and goals.